Paul and the Nazarite Vow

 THE APOSTLES AND SACRIFICE

-The account of Paul's trip to Jerusalem and his Nazarite vow reveals the mind of the Father and Jesus Christ concerning those who were sons of God and their relationship to the offering of sacrifices after the formation of the new covenant church.
+The account of Paul's trip to Jerusalem and his Nazarite vow reveals the mind of the Father and Christ regarding those who are of the elect and their relationship to the offering of sacrifices after the formation of the new covenant church.

 This account clearly shows that certain aspects of the temple and sacrificial worship system are perfectly compatible with the new agreement that was instituted by Jesus Christ and that these aspects could be practiced by the Father's sons who have his spirit residing within them.